Electronic identification for sheep and goats

 Producer workshops and webinar

 A series of workshops are being held to provide information and training to producers.
-You can now register for one of the workshops that are currently open.

 If you missed one of these sessions, you can watch this webinar on what sheep and goat producers need to do from 1 January 2017: